Ryan-yzy/Ryan-yzy.github.io/_pages/about.md

 Feeling fortunate to be accepted by IEEE TCOM.
 Hopefully, you find it intriguing to some extent!

-Service
+Services
 ======
-I have served as a reviewer for IEEE journals such as IEEE TVT and as a Technical Program Committee (TPC) member for IEEE WCNC 2024.
+I have served as a reviewer for IEEE journals including IEEE TVT and as a Technical Program Committee (TPC) member for IEEE WCNC 2024.

-Reseach Interests
+Current Reseach Interests
 ======
 Reconfigurable Intelligent Surfaces (RIS), Integrated Sensing And Communication (ISAC)

+Feel free to contact me at zyyu@seu.edu.cn if you have any questions.

 Selected Prize
 ======